Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 One can not only request the minimal set of submodules, but only the minimal version accepted.

-Unfortunately not all modules provide the imported target syntax.
+Unfortunately, not all modules provide the imported target syntax.
 Should you take interest in depending on such a module, and you feel like contributing "for the greater good", it is fairly simple to cook up imported target syntax based on any one of the other modules that support it.
 Posting your patches to the cmake-developer mailing list, you could make the lives of others easier